 Her work has appeared in British Vogue Gallery 2015.
 Her most recent exhibitions were held at GalleryOne11 and Eclectica Art Gallery in Cape Town.
-Her current exhibitions are on going at Aity Gallery and The Boutique Gallery in Franschoek, The RK Contemporary in her home town of Riebeek Kasteel, as well as the Daniel Kok Gallery in Hermanus.
+Her current exhibitions are on-going at AITY Gallery and The Boutique Gallery in Franschhoek, The RK Contemporary in her home town of Riebeek Kasteel, as well as the Daniel Kok Gallery in Hermanus.

 Leila’s art is in private collections in South Africa, Germany, France, Belgium, Kenya, England and the USA.

 Her art training has been mostly informal.
 Being raised within the artistic atmosphere of a highly creative and intellectual family, her biggest influences and her education into the world of art came via her exposure to all things creative and philosophical during her formative years.
 In terms of application, choice of mediums and skill, these developed as a result of a continuous quest for experiential learning.

 She explores 3-dimensional works with illustrated cut-out sculpture, creating products for retail as well as collaborating with craft artists in other disciplines e.g. embroidery designs for homeware, design and illustration for ceramic and paper products.